ymadoff/ryba/ranger/admin/configure.coffee.md

       ranger with this cluster.
     Ryba configures Ranger by using one of the cluster available You can configure it by using `config.ryba.solr.cloud_docker.clusters` property.
-    Ryba will search by default for an instance named `ryba_ranger_cluster` which is set by the property `ranger.admin.cluster_name`.
+    Ryba will search by default for an instance named `ranger_cluster` which is set by the property `ranger.admin.cluster_name`.
     An example is available in [the ryba-cluster config file][ryba-cluster-conf].